Evaluation of the Radius of Maximum Wind over the North Indian Basin with the help of Tropical Cyclone characteristics: Discussion

-Cyclonic Storm, Gulab is the second case shown in Table \ref{tab2}; we find that the error precentage of the suggested method ranges from $-42 \%$ to $51\%$, while that of the expressions of Willoughby et al. \cite{bib21} , and Tan and Fang \cite{bib22} ranges from $-26 \%$ to $202\%$.
+The value of $r_{max}$ as represented graphically by the suggested method, Willoughby et al., Tan and Fang, and IMD is shown in Figure 6.
+Table \ref{tab6} summarizes the Cyclonic Storm Jawad results numerically.
+We find that the error precentage of the suggested method ranges from $-25 \%$ to $-54\%$, while that of the expressions of Willoughby et al. \cite{bib21} , and Tan and Fang \cite{bib22} ranges from $-46 \%$ to $80\%$.

+The T-test reveals that the suggested method shows statistically better over the other two approaches at $\alpha = 0.05$.